 Either way, Wrike can be at your service.

-You can choose from their many view options, including table, list, board, stream, analytics, etc., to see your work the way you want.
+Besides these features, you can also choose from Wrike’s many view options, including table, list, board, stream, analytics, etc., to see your work the way you want.

 2. Great proofing features